10log10/tinylvt/scenarios/1-student-desks.md

 The auction begins at Sun, 14 Dec 2025 at 12:00 PST.
 Enter your preferences before then!

+If you can't or didn't make it, a second auction will take place at Sun, 21 Dec 2025 at 12:00 PST for this same scenario.

 ## Scenario

 You're a graduate student in the economics department of Henry George Junior University, a prestigious institution of higher education in the United States.
 The econ department has grown in recent years, leading to a shortage of student desks, and the department wants to try using TinyLVT to allocate them among the students.